medic/cht-docs/content/en/building/guides/integrations/openmrs.md

 3. Exposing an API for OpenMRS developers to pull data from CHT Core
 4. Receiving data from OpenMRS

-Sending patients, patient contacts, and reports data can be achieved using the [Outbound push](({{< ref "building/reference/app-settings/outbound" >}})).
+Sending patients, patient contacts, and reports data can be achieved using the [Outbound push]({{< ref "building/reference/app-settings/outbound" >}}).
 Receiving data from OpenMRS can be achieved using the CHT Core Web [API](https://docs.communityhealthtoolkit.org/building/reference/api/).

 Common OpenMRS use cases include: